-Okay, so On the Bright Side, I’m Now the Girlfriend of a Sex God (2001) picks up almost exactly where Angus, Thongs, and Full-Frontal Snogging left off (two days later to be specific).
+Okay, so On the Bright Side, I’m Now the Girlfriend of a Sex God (2001) (find it on Bookshop) picks up almost exactly where Angus, Thongs, and Full-Frontal Snogging left off (two days later to be specific).
 As Georgia continues her diary, she is very disillusioned by the prospect of going to visit her father in New Zealand on “the other (useless) side of the universe” instead of having time to spend (snogging) with Robbie–the Sex God.

 Like the first book in this series, this one basically just follows a few months in Georgia’s life.
 Mayhem continues to follow Georgia as she and her friends devise new Beret-wearing methods at school among other kinds of mischief.
 This includes some chaos on the hockey field (the first book featured a rather disastrous tennis match).
 Rennison writes Georgia as a bit of a spaz–always thinking about herself and her appearance, heaping scorn upon Robbie’s more studious ex–so it’s nice to see her being athletic without really trying and without any ulterior motive.